 What is your role within the company?

-I have joined a two year Graduate Scheme in Digital Development and Operations with EE, starting off in a rotation in Digital Architecture.
+I have joined a two year Graduate Scheme in Digital Development and Operations with BT, starting off in a rotation in Digital Architecture.

 Describe a typical working day.